 Bright outerwear such as vests and jackets come in neon, fluorescent and reflective colors and patterns, so you can choose a set to match your style.

 Put reflective stickers or tape on handlebars, spokes, helmets and backpacks.
 Light yourself up!

 Drivers, make awareness your top priority

 Drivers need to be especially alert to see pedestrians and cyclists.
-According to AAA, taking your eyes off the road, even for two seconds, doubles your risk of getting into a crash.
+According to AAA, taking your eyes off the road—even for two seconds—doubles your risk of getting into a crash.
 Driving requires your full attention.

 - Complete all personal tasks before or after getting behind the wheel.
+It can wait.